top of page

 Caiques are small to medium-sized parrots, measuring about 223 to 254mm long and weighing between 150 and 170 grams.
 Despite their compact size, they have a sturdy build and a vibrant personality.
 Caiques can live 25 to 30 years in captivity with proper care, making them a long-term commitment for any prospective owner.

-**Socialization Needs and Time Commitment**
+Socialisation Needs and Time Commitment

 Caiques are highly social birds that thrive on interaction with their owners and other birds.
 They strongly need companionship and thrive when actively engaged in their environment.